slimdevops/slim-containers/examples/node/node16/README.md

 $ docker run -p 3000:3000 node-hello-world nhwc
 ```

 We can visit 'localhost:3000' to see your hello world message and verify everything worked correctly.
-After we verify, docker kill nhwc will stop the container.
+After we verify, docker kill nhwc will stop the container and free up the port.

 ## Slimming The Image :mechanical_arm:
 If you think 911MB seems a bit large for an app as simple as this, you would be absolutely correct.
-We can do much better than this by utilizing Dockerslim to remove unnecessary files from our container.
+We can do much better than this by utilizing Dockerslim CLI to remove unnecessary files from our container.
 If you don't have Dockerslim installed, you can go to our github for [installation instructions](https://github.com/docker-slim/docker-slim).
 The Dockerslim build command will automatically run and analyze our container before creating a new image that is (hopefully) smaller and more secure!

 ```bash
 docker-slim build --target node-hello-world